 These cables look identical to the ones we use for charging and transferring data from our smartphones, so it’s nearly impossible to differentiate between good and evil.

-Always steer clear of these chargers and cables, focus on using personal charging equipment and power banks whenever necessary.
+Always steer clear of these chargers and cables, and focus on using personal charging equipment and power banks whenever necessary.

 8. Install Security Software

-Both android and iOS developers have taken the issue of security very seriously and tried to mitigate most of the threats.
-But hackers have evolved and found ways, through which they can harm your smartphone.
+Both Android and iOS developers have taken the issue of security very seriously and tried to mitigate most of the threats.
+But hackers have evolved and found ways through which they can harm your smartphone.

-For protection, it’s better to use Anti-virus or Anti-malware software, downloaded and installed from a genuine source.
-As previously discussed forged anti-virus software can cause damage to your smartphone.
+For protection, it’s better to use Anti-virus or Anti-malware software downloaded and installed from a genuine source.
+As previously discussed, forged anti-virus software can cause damage to your smartphone.

 9. Beware of Suspicious Software Emails and Links